The Evolution of the MacBook Pro: From 2017 to 2025

 💻 2012: Retina Display and USB-C – A New Era Begins

-Fast forward to 2012, and Apple introduced the MacBook Pro with Retina Display—one of the most significant upgrades in the history of the MacBook Pro.
-The stunning high-resolution Retina display offered four times the pixel density of its predecessors, providing breathtaking visuals that were perfect for creative professionals.
+In 2012, Apple introduced the MacBook Pro with Retina Display—one of the most significant upgrades in the product's history.
+The stunning high-resolution Retina display offered four times the pixel density of its predecessors, providing breathtaking visuals for creative professionals.

 Key Features: